bryanbuiles/My_desired_movies/README.md

 ## Future improvements

-- Add testing to the api - doing
+- Add testing to the api - On process
 - Docker
 - Populate database with movies
-- Add Frontend
+- Add Fronten
 - Deploy

 ## Bugs